 The Bachelor of Science in Public Accounting combines an extensive accounting concentration with broadbased business applications.
 The curriculum for this degree has been designed for the student who wants to become a Certified Public Accountant (CPA).
-While students completing the requirements of this degree are eligible to sit for the Uniform CPA exam, an additional 45 quarter credit hours are needed in order to meet the state of Michigan's CPA licensing guidelines.
+While students completing the requirements of this degree are eligible to sit for the Uniform CPA exam, an additional 30 semester hours (45 quarter credit hours) are needed in order to meet the state of Michigan's CPA licensing guidelines.
 A Cleary academic advisor can assist you in developing an academic plan to meet these requirements.

-The BS in Public Accounting consists of fifteen accounting major and pre-major courses.
 This degree provides students with the business skills and accounting competencies required to succeed as a public accountant.